apinanyogaratnam/Associate/README.md

 - shorten uses of code (make it more modular)

 SQL ready:
-- create new user
+- create new user - tested
-- create new company
+- create new company - tested
-- add friend
+- add friend - tested
-- add company (company also adds follower)
+- add company (company also adds follower) - tested
-- add network (both networks are added)
+- add network (both networks are added) - tested